ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ### Using the editor with collaboration plugins

-The easiest way to integrate [collaboration plugins](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/collaboration.html) in a React application is to build the editor from source including collaboration plugins together with the React application.
+The easiest way to integrate [collaboration plugins](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/collaboration.html) in a React application is to build the editor from source including the collaboration plugins together with the React application.

-For such scenario we provide a few ready-to-use integrations featuring collaborative editing in React applications:
+For such a scenario we provide a few ready-to-use integrations featuring collaborative editing in React applications:

 - [CKEditor 5 with real-time collaboration features](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/real-time-collaboration-for-react)
 - [CKEditor 5 with the track changes feature](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/track-changes-for-react)